inv2004/rust-async-kv-benchmarks/README.md

 # rust-async-kv-benchmarks

-- kv_actix_async. actix-web with RwLock on HashMap, to_async.
+- kv_actix_rwlock_async. actix-web with RwLock on HashMap, to_async.
 - kv_actix_cmap_async. actix-web with CHashMap, to_async.
 - kv_actix_cmap. actix-web with CHashMap.
 - kv_actix_msg. actix-web with Message into sync actor.